HarrisonGrodin/Simplify.jl/README.md

 @term((^)(y, (+)((-)((*)(6, (log)(x, x))), 6)))
 ```

 In many cases, it is useful to specify entirely custom rules by passing a Term Rewriting System as the second argument to `normalize`.
-This may be done either by manually constructing a `TRS` object or by using the `RULES` strategy for `@term`.
+This may be done either by manually constructing a `Rules` object or by using the `RULES` strategy for `@term`.
 ```julia
 julia> @syms f g h;
        @vars x;